I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 )

-For date range filtering, comparison operators like $gte / $lt only work with Number types.
-In this case, storing published_at as epoch seconds (integer) enables period specification:
+For date range filtering, comparison operators like $gte / $lt only support Number types.
+By storing published_at as epoch seconds (integer), we enabled period specification.

 from datetime import datetime, timezone